neilscudder/control-nodejs/README.md

+This repo has been abandoned in favour of a new version written in go. 😀

 # control
 A remote control for music systems where physical access to the audio equipment is obstructed.
 Intended for use in conjunction with the [paradigm connector](https://github.com/neilscudder/paradigm) to provide control from mobile data network devices over LAN-based music players.
 A high speed mobile web interface for use in the background music industry, compatible with old phones and congested networks.